rodmarkun/SmolML/smolml/core/README.md

 > **IMPORTANT NOTE**: `MLArray` is by far the most complex class of the library.
 If you are implementing this library by yourself while following along, I recommend just copying the provided `mlarray.py` for now, and make your own implementation at the end, as making it from scratch will probably take you a lot of time (and headaches!).

 While `Value` objects handle the core AutoDiff for single numbers, machine learning thrives on vectors, matrices, and higher-dimensional tensors.
 We need an efficient way to manage collections of these smart Value objects.
-This is the job of the MLArray class.
+This is the job of the `MLArray` class.

 What is an `MLArray`?

-Think of `MLArray` as an N-dimensional array (like NumPy arrays, but built from scratch here).
+Think of `MLArray` as an N-dimensional array (like NumPy arrays! but built from scratch here).
 It can be a list (1D), a list-of-lists (2D matrix), or nested deeper for higher dimensions.
-It's made in Python, so don't expect a high-performance implementation.
+As we are implementing it in Python, don't expect a high-performance implementation.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/29606bb9-fa55-457c-b2ac-120596aebc11" width="600">
 </div>

-The crucial difference from a standard Python list is that every number you put into an MLArray is automatically converted into a `Value` object.
-This happens recursively in the `_process_data` method during initialization.
+The crucial difference from a standard Python list / list of lists is that every number you put into an MLArray is automatically converted into a `Value` object.
+This happens recursively in a `_process_data` method during initialization.

 ```python
 # Creates a 2x2 MLArray; 1.0, 2.0, 3.0, 4.0 are now Value objects